RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/RedisJSON-quick-start.md

 ## Quick start with redis-cli

 These examples will use redis-cli as the Redis client to show how easy it is.
-The first ReJSON command to try out is JSON.SET, which sets a Redis key with a JSON value.
+The first RedisJSON command to try out is JSON.SET, which sets a Redis key with a JSON value.
 All JSON values can be used, for example a
 string: